gatechain/gatechain-docs/en/gatechain-multisig.md

 Description：

 * Must use a newly generated account to send a transaction directly to create a Vault Account.
-* If a normal transaction is sent to this account first, this account becomes a normal account and it can not be used to send Vault Account creation transaction.
+* If a normal transaction is sent to this account first, this account becomes a Standard Account and it can not be used to send Vault Account creation transaction.
 * Clearing height must be greater than (current height+ delay height)

 ## 2. Manage multisig account

-### 2.1 Multisig  Normal Account
+### 2.1 Multisig  Standard Account

 #### 2.1.1 Send a normal transaction
 When sending a normal transaction, multisig account uses the same procedures as a single signature account.
 As multisig account need multiple signatures to send  a transaction, compound commands are used to finish transaction signing.
 Use `--generate-only` to generate  transaction information pending signing and  let signers to sign.
 At last, collect all the signatures  and broadcast.